A New West Parish Filters Water Treatment Plant

-- Dissolved Air Floatation (DAF) Clarification Process – to more effectively remove suspended particles and dissolved natural organic matter (NOM) prior to filtration
+- New Dissolved Air Flotation Facility – to more effectively remove NOM prior to filtration

 - New Electrical System – to support new treatment processes

 Water treatment plants are carefully calibrated to the specific chemistry of the water source and must receive multiple regulatory approvals.

 The engineering and design firm selected by the Commission is currently designing the treatment plant upgrades, including the dissolved air flotation clarification process.
 Final designs of the new treatment plant must be approved by MassDEP before construction can begin.
 Following MassDEP approval, construction of the DAF facility and treatment plant upgrades is anticipated to start in 2024 at an estimated cost of $238 million.
 Completion of construction is expected in 2027.

 In fall 2021 the Commission announced it had received a $250 million low-interest loan from the highly competitive U.S. Environmental Protection Agency’s (EPA) Water Infrastructure Finance and Innovation Act (WIFIA) Program.
 WIFIA Program financing will advance all plant upgrades on an accelerated schedule and save ratepayers approximately $60 million in borrowing costs over the next 30 years.